 How to Eat Five-Star Food on a One-Star Budget

-Here are just a few of Vegas’s gourmet restaurants where the cost of a meal under normal conditions could reach into the hundreds of dollars – but you can use this tip to enjoy a five-star meal for between $40 and $80 (wine pairings might be more):
+Here are just a few of Vegas’s gourmet restaurants where the cost of a meal under normal conditions could reach into the hundreds of dollars, but you can use this tip to enjoy a five-star meal for under $100 (wine pairings might be more):

 Reverse Happy Hour

-Most Vegas restaurants stop serving food by 10:30pm, but there are so many performers finishing up about that time that the Strip has a tradition of the post-10 (or 11, depending on the place) “reverse happy hour” with food and drinks starting as low as $3.
+Many Vegas restaurants stop serving food by 10:30pm, but there are so many performances finishing up about that time that the Strip has a tradition of the post-10 (or 11, depending on the place) “reverse happy hour” with food and drinks starting as low as $5.

-Whether you’re pulling off a hair of the dog or are simply looking for a daytime gossip fest with the girls, a boozy brunch is a Sin City staple.
+A boozy brunch is a Sin City staple.
 And in Vegas, the best ones come with unlimited food and drinks on the weekends.
-(I order my mimosas bottomless and tell them to “hold the juice.”)
+Here are some of the best brunches in town:

-- La Cave, Wynn: On Sundays only, one of the Strip’s fanciest resorts offers a $40 all-you-can-eat brunch with mouth-watering dishes such as truffled grits, Canadian bacon and French toast, plus $20 all-you-can-drink mimosas, caipirinhas or mojitos.
+- La Cave (Wynn): On Sundays only, one of the Strip’s fanciest resorts offers a $49 all-you-can-eat brunch with mouth-watering dishes such as truffled grits, Canadian bacon, and French toast, plus $34 all-you-can-drink mimosas, caipirinhas, or mojitos.

 To many, the holy grail of a weekend in Vegas seems to be getting into the Strip’s world-famous nightclubs.
 The good news?
 Unlike other club-centric destinations such as South Beach and LA, Vegas is somewhat of a democracy.
 If you patiently stand in line and follow the dress code, you will eventually get in.

-If you don’t have an expensive table reservation or know someone at the door, you are committed to arriving early if it’s a busy night.
-I recommend being there by 10pm.
+If you don’t have an expensive table reservation or know someone at the door, you’ll need to make sure you arrive early if it’s a busy night.
+I recommend being there by 10pm at the latest.

-Being a group of guys is hard, so be prepared to shell out full price for entry.
+Being a group of guys will make it harder to get in, so be prepared to shell out the full price for entry.
 Clubs prefer a 2:1 girl-guy ratio.
 If at all possible, guys should try to meet some girls earlier in the evening and go to the line with them.
-There is a good chance that you won’t go to the end of the line; instead, you could be put in one of the “half-way” lines.
+There is a good chance that you won’t go to the end of the line; instead, you could be put in one of the “halfway” lines.
 You still might have to pay full price, but there’s a chance you won’t, and at least you won’t have to stand in line as long.

-If you meet one of the VIP hosts and aren’t sure if you’ll go to the club, know that the lists close at 9 pm.
+If you meet one of the VIP hosts and aren’t sure if you’ll go to the club, know that the lists close at 9pm.
 Try to call or text by about 7 or 8 to confirm your place on the list to beat the rush.
-Know your assets: if you are a group of young, pretty girls, ask your host to let you know if any of his tables of guys are looking for girls to hang out with them.
+Know your assets: if you’re a group of young women, ask your host to let you know if any of his tables of guys are looking for girls to hang out with them.
 Tip: Many of the nightclub workers also have drink tickets for free cocktails, so it never hurts to ask them to share!